Thread, clone, futex and CMPXCHG

 Threads’

-would be a part of a thread group of a process. -
+task_structwould be a part of a thread group of a process. -

 Threads’ structs point to shared resources.